Help us make DevTools Tips better! Fill out this survey to tell us more about your DevTools habits and frustrations.

 Use user gesture restricted APIs in the Console

 Certain web APIs are user gesture restricted.
-This means that they can only be called as a result of...
+This means that they can only be called as a result of a user action, such as in a click event handler.
+For example, you can't simply put yout website in...
 Read moreSupported by:

 -